 Hi 👋 I’m Sebastian Kade,

-Something Worth Reading is where I distil my learnings from countless hours reading, observing, and thinking.
+Something Worth Reading is where I distil my learnings from all the hours I spend reading, researching, observing, and thinking.

 I mostly focus on exploring the human condition, how humans organise themselves, and practical ways for living that good life.